 Please see this article about Family Camp on our blog:

 Steve Sachs has been an educator for the past 30 years.
 He taught in Montessori schools for 22 years before co-founding Eastern Sun Academy, a private school in contemplative education.
 He now teaches at both Alaya Preschool and Naropa University.
 Steve has been a member of the Shambhala-Buddhist community since 1982.

 Kelly Lindsey has been serving children and families in the Shambhala community for twelve years, leading Shambhala Children’s programs and events, assisting Family Meditative Art classes, Rites of Passage programs, and Family Camps.

-Nicole Pressly Wolf is currently an editor in the spiritual publishing division of Sounds True in Boulder County.
-As a practicing buddhist since the early 90s, Nicole coordinated and substitute taught Shambhala NYC’s children’s program while her two boys were in the Tigers and Lions groups.
-After two decades in New York City, Nicole and her family decided last year to make a more permanent camp in Boulder where they headed to Family Camp for her oldest son’s Rites of Passage!
-She is currently a member of Shambhala’s Family Council and is thrilled to join Shambhala Mountain Center’s Family Camp staff for summer 2016.
+Nicole Pressly Wolf is currently a freelance editor in Boulder, after selling her NY publishing company in 2014.
+As a practicing buddhist since the early 90s, Nicole is a graduate of the University of Colorado, where she put herself through college by working at the Trident bookstore and cafe.
+After two decades in New York City, where Nicole coordinated and substitute taught Shambhala NYC’s children’s program while her two boys were in the Tigers and Lions groups, the family decided to make a more permanent camp in Boulder.
+She is currently a member of Shambhala Boulder’s Family Council and involved in the organization of the October 2017 Growing Brave conference.
+Nicole is thrilled to return to Shambhala Mountain Center’s Family Camp staff for summer 2017.